peterojo/incident-retrospective-template/README.md

 Examples:
 - “We investigated the wrong subsystem for 20 minutes due to ambiguous alerts.”
 - “Traffic pattern X now exceeds our assumed normal baseline.”
-- “Rollback procedures were unclear — needs docs.”
+- “Rollback procedures were unclear, needs docs.”

 ---